RoyBidani/Setting-up-NVIDIA-GPU-Environment-for-Deep-Learning-Any-Version/README.md

 - A Ubuntu-based Linux distribution (e.g., Ubuntu 20.04 LTS).

 ## Step 1: Installing NVIDIA Drivers
-1. Open a terminal window.
-2. Create a new shell script file named `install_nvidia_driver.sh` and copy the provided script into it.
+1. Download the shell script file named `install_nvidia_driver.sh` .
-3. Make the script executable by running `chmod +x install_nvidia_driver.sh`.
+2. Make the script executable by running `chmod +x install_nvidia_driver.sh`.
-4. Execute the script by running `./install_nvidia_driver.sh <desired_driver_version>`, replacing `<desired_driver_version>` with the version of the NVIDIA driver you want to install.
+3. Execute the script by running `./install_nvidia_driver.sh <desired_driver_version>`, replacing `<desired_driver_version>` with the version of the NVIDIA driver you want to install.
+4. At the end of the script, the prompt ask you to confirm whether to reboot.
+Only proceed with the reboot if the final test line in the script fails to produce the expected output.

 ### Why:
 - NVIDIA drivers are essential for GPU utilization and communication with the CUDA toolkit.

 ## Step 2: Installing CUDA Toolkit
-1. Open a terminal window.
-2. Create a new shell script file named `install_cuda.sh` and copy the provided script into it.
+1. Download the shell script file named `install_cuda.sh` .
-3. Make the script executable by running `chmod +x install_cuda.sh`.
+2. Make the script executable by running `chmod +x install_cuda.sh`.
-4. Execute the script by running `./install_cuda.sh <desired_cuda_version>`, replacing `<desired_cuda_version>` with the version of the CUDA toolkit you want to install.
+3. Execute the script by running `./install_cuda.sh <desired_cuda_version>`, replacing `<desired_cuda_version>` with the version of the CUDA toolkit you want to install (without version - download basic version)
+4. At the end of the script, the prompt ask you to confirm whether to reboot.
+Only proceed with the reboot if the final test line in the script fails to produce the expected output.

 ### Why:
 - The CUDA toolkit provides libraries and tools necessary for GPU-accelerated computations.

 ## Step 3: Installing cuDNN Library
-1. Open a terminal window.
-2. Create a new shell script file named `install_cuDNN.sh` and copy the provided script into it.
+1. Download the shell script file named `install_cuDNN.sh` .
-3. Make the script executable by running `chmod +x install_cuDNN.sh`.
+2. Make the script executable by running `chmod +x install_cuDNN.sh`.
-4. Execute the script by running `./install_cuDNN.sh`.
+3. Execute the script by running `./install_cuDNN.sh`.
+4. Choose you CUDA series 11/12 (to match the installation)
+5. At the end of the script, the prompt ask you to confirm whether to reboot.
+Only proceed with the reboot if the final test line in the script fails to produce the expected output.

 ### Why:
 - cuDNN (CUDA Deep Neural Network library) provides GPU-accelerated primitives for deep neural networks.

 ## Step 4: Installing TensorFlow
-1. Open a terminal window.
-2. Create a new shell script file named `install_tf.sh` and copy the provided script into it.
+1. Download the shell script file named `install_tf.sh` and copy the provided script into it.
-3. Make the script executable by running `chmod +x install_tf.sh`.
+2. Make the script executable by running `chmod +x install_tf.sh`.
-4. Execute the script by running `./install_tf.sh`.
+3. Execute the script by running `./install_tf.sh <desired_tensorflow_version>`, replacing `<desired_tensorflow_version>` with the version of the TensorFlow you want to install (without version - download 2.10.* version)
+4. At the end of the script, the prompt ask you to confirm whether to reboot.
+Only proceed with the reboot if the final test line in the script fails to produce the expected output.

 ### Why:
 - TensorFlow is a popular deep learning framework that can leverage GPU acceleration for training and inference.

-## Step 5: Cleanup (Optional)
+## Additional: Cleanup
-If you need to remove any installed components or clean up your environment:
-1. Open a terminal window.
-2. Create a new shell script file named `cleanup.sh` and copy the provided script into it.
+1. Download the shell script file named `cleanup.sh`.
-3. Make the script executable by running `chmod +x cleanup.sh`.
+2. Make the script executable by running `chmod +x cleanup.sh`.
-4. Execute the script by running `./cleanup.sh`.
+3. Execute the script by running `./cleanup.sh`.
+4. At the end of the script, the prompt ask you to confirm whether to reboot.
+Only proceed with the reboot if the final test line in the script fails to produce the expected output.

 ### Why:
 - Cleanup ensures that any unwanted packages or configurations are removed from your system.